What’s in your shed?

 Your booking will be held in our system until a collection is planned for your region (generally every 12-18 months).

 At that point, we will review your booking, advising if any costs would apply to your collection.
 You can then choose whether to proceed with all, part or none of your booking.

 - When do collections take place?
 We operate collections on a regional basis, check out Sites and Events for our latest schedule.

 - How is collection and disposal funded?
-Participating Brand Owners pay a levy to the Agrecovery Foundation based on sales of product (60 litres or less) into the NZ market.
-Combined levy funds enable free or subsidised access to farmers and growers.
-Any user-pays fees are minimised through additional support from central government and local councils.
+Participating brands pay a levy to the Agrecovery Foundation based on sales of product (60 litres or less) into the NZ market.
+These levied funds cover free collection and disposal of many agrichemicals from these brands.
+For non-funded products, user-pays fees will be quoted prior to any collection activity.

 - Does Agrecovery take household or garden chemicals?
 No, please contact your local council for disposal options as these items are not collected by Agrecovery.

 - What happens to my chemicals?
 Agrecovery uses qualified chemical contractors for the collection and disposal of your unwanted chemicals.
 Chemicals will be disposed of according to New Zealand regulations as appropriate – depending on the class of chemical, these are currently disposed of in New Zealand and France.